fungenomics/CoRAL/README.md

 Make sure to update all the paths to the full paths!!!

-Finally the consensus section has been updated to include paramters for CAWPE (weighted ensemble voting) and majority vote
+Finally the consensus section has been updated to include paramters for CAWPE (weighted ensemble voting) and majority vote.
+CAWPE only works if you have run the benchmarking, since it needs the accuracy metrics from the benchmarking to wight the conseunsus.

 ```bash
 # consensus prameters